 Free trade of goods

-Under the Brexit deal, the Trade and Cooperation Act, the trade of goods between the UK and EU will remain tariff and quota-free.
+Under the Brexit deal, the TCA, the trade of goods between the UK and EU will remain tariff and quota-free.
 This means that goods crossing the border into or out of the UK will not be subject to direct import taxes or quantity restrictions.

 Crucially, this free movement of goods only applies to products that originate from the UK or EU.
 This means the products must be ‘wholly obtained’ from the UK or EU or ‘substantially transformed’ in the UK or EU in a way that adds value to them.
 Goods that are made outside these jurisdictions and pass through them will therefore be subject to tariffs and quotas.
 For more information on this requirement, please see the government website.